Maxim-Mazurok/edge-font-cache-issue/README.md

 - Slowed down PC: 10/20 (50% reproduction rate)
   (Running y-crunch stress tests and, using "Quiet" thermal mode and "Best Power Efficiency" power mode)

+The issue was also reproduced on the same Dell laptop when using Chrome 126.0.6478.127 Incognito window; but not in Chromium 84.0.4147.0, and not in Firefox Developer Edition 129.0b9.

+Also reproduced on MacBook Air 2019 (A1932) when using Chrome 127.0.6533.89 Incognito window, but not in Safari 17.5 (19618.2.12.11.6).

 ## Steps to reproduce (non-minimal):

 1. Open https://app.borderwise.com/ and make sure you're logged out